 Cholera is a bacterial disease caused by the bacterium ‘Vibrio Cholerae’.
-This type of bacteria is usually present in the contaminated foods.
-It is also found in the places where there is a lack of sanitation facilities.
-This disease was first discovered in the US during the 1800’s.
-Cholera disease has been causing severe issues to people from over hundreds of years.
+This type of bacteria is usually present in contaminated foods.
+It is also found in places where there is a lack of sanitation facilities.
+This disease was first discovered in the US during the 1800s.
+Cholera disease has been causing severe issues to people for hundreds of years.

-If this disease is left untreated, it might cause severe diarrhea and would lead to dehydration in the body.
+If this disease is left untreated, it might cause severe diarrhoea and would lead to dehydration in the body.
 Sometimes it might lead to a fatal condition.

 Causes of Cholera